SharadChoudhury/Hadoop-Project/README.md

    use nyctaxi;
    ```

-5. Create the table schema in RDS:
+5. Create the table schema for taxi datasets:
     ```sql
     CREATE TABLE taxi_2017 (
         VendorID              INT,